Olga Kevelos: Racing career

 In 1950 Kevelos won her gold medal, riding a 500cc Norton Manx in the International Six-Day Trials in Wales.
 She was to ride with varying degrees of success in every Scottish Six Days Trial until she finally retired from the sport in 1970, and in every International Six-Day Trial until 1966.
 During her competition career she secured support from almost every major British motorcycle manufacturer, and from the Italian and Czech manufacturers Parilla and Jawa.

 Later life

 Olga Kevelos eventually gave up racing and for 26 years helped her younger brother Ray to run his pub, the Three Tuns, at King's Sutton, south Northamptonshire.

 In 1978 she participated in BBC’s Mastermind, with Genghis Khan as her specialist subject.
-Her expertise on the Mongolian Emperor was also a topic of interest for former Prime Minister, Tony Blair, who supposedly asked her about the topic.
+Her expertise on the Mongolian Emperor was also a topic of interest for former Prime Minister, Tony Blair, who reportedly asked her about the topic at a Foreign Office reception.
 She later joked, "He probably wanted a few tips on how to invade other people’s countries successfully".